ColoradoChristianUniversity/CIS-230-SP25/Ethics/JD Olson/Week01.md

 Even though it can be scary, pushing important decisions up the chain can often be a good idea, regardless the outcome.

+Excursus:

+This case study highlights the moral tug-o-war we may face in the workplace as Christians.
+One one hand we can fulfill what is asked of us or we can resist due to our beliefs.
+Either way we can still handle such situations with respect and professionalism and often find suitable ways around the problem that will satisfy both parties.

+My Choice:

+I would almost certainly choose option number 2 and ask to be assigned to a different project.
+This option offers a gracful way to exit the scenario while still allowing you to offer immense value to the company by asking for other work in which to utilize your skills.